m-zabieglinski/KNN/README.md

 # KNN
-A sketch of Kohonen Neural Network in Python.
-Uses NumPy.
-Not very accurate, nor quick.
-Requires improvements.
-However, it does somewhat work.

 kohonen.py is a Python file that includes tools to create your own Kohonen Neural Network and train it.
+The networks are not accurate and rather slow to learn.
+This needs vast improvements, but the algorithms work.

 First, 2 functions are defined inside it: